 - Social: People think about how and where they fit into society, and how they can express themselves in that context.

-- Emotion: The listener feels happy, sad, romantic, nostalgic, etc.
+- Emotion: The listener feels happy, sad, romantic, nostalgic, or another emotion.

 - Cognitive: The listener feels engaged with the world around them, or they feel disconnected from the world.